 Walk-In Clinic – Moberly, MO

 We currently do not offer dental services.
+Here is a list of dental resources: Dental Services List

 Our health clinic offers birth control pills, DepoProvera, intrauterine devices (IUD), and Nexplanon.
 For those who cannot use these methods, we give counseling and referrals.
 For those receiving DepoProvera we require two negative pregnancy tests (separated by 10 days) before initiation of contraception.